damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 1. [x] _not relevant_ New team member: Access BambooHR, set a secure password and fill out any missing details of your profile; specifically your address, phone number(s), and emergency contact information.
 Make sure to add the country code to phone numbers (i.e. all numbers should start with `+`).
 1. [x] _not relevant_ New team member: Set up [Calendly](https://about.gitlab.com/handbook/#calendly) and add your Calendly link to your Slack profile.

-## FROM ONBOARDING'S "WITHIN FIRST WEEK"
+## FROM ONBOARDING'S "WITHIN FIRST WEEK OF STARTING"

 1. [ ] People Ops: Remove from Beamy
 1. [x] _not relevant_ People Ops: Order [business cards](https://about.gitlab.com/handbook/people-operations/#b-cards) for new team member.
 1. [ ] People Ops: [Remove team member](https://about.gitlab.com/handbook/people-operations/#add-expensify) from Expensify (if employee).
 1. [ ] People Ops: Remove team member from the info sheets of the next Summit if applicable.
+1. [x] _not relevant_ New team member: Check if there is a coming [Summit](https://gitlab.com/summits/) and save the date!
 1. [ ] People Ops: Remove team members profile from [Egencia](https://about.gitlab.com/handbook/people-operations/#add-egencia).
 1. [x] _not relevant_ New team member: schedule 10 calls of 30 mins with 10 different colleagues to get to know our team.
 1. [x] _not relevant_ New team member: Link your GitLab email address to an easily recognizable photo of yourself on [gravatar](https://en.gravatar.com/).